 The Fox and The Crow.
 While the Crow sports only a bowler hat, Fauntleroy Fox wears a white collar, a blue bowtie, blue trousers and yellow gloves.
 He also has a matching straw hat when on the town.

-Sam & Max is an interesting example.
+Sam & Max: Freelance Police is an interesting example.
 Sam is fully clothed at all times (but goes barefoot) while Max is totally naked.
 A few jokes have been made about this, such as where Max keeps his gun (for the record, it's none of your damned business).

 In the original comic books, Howard the Duck was a Donald lookalike, lack of trousers and all.
 However, the George Lucas film version wore pants.